Introduction

 This Resource Is Not Meant To Be A Comprehensive Treatment Of Chukar Care!

-In this resource, we wish to provide caregivers with a general introduction to how chukars have come to need the care and attention of rescuers and farmed animal sanctuaries, as well as some background on their history, social lives and behaviors in the wild to help assist caregivers with some basic necessary considerations in considering whether they should, and how they should care for chukars.
+In this resource, we wish to provide caregivers with a general introduction to how chukars have come to need the care and attention of rescuers and farmed animal sanctuariesAnimal sanctuaries that primarily care for rescued animals that were farmed by humans., as well as some background on their history, social lives and behaviors in the wild to help assist caregivers with some basic necessary considerations in considering whether they should, and how they should care for chukars.

 While they are not the most common species that your animal organization may encounter, chukar partridges in your region might find themselves in need of rescue and sanctuary!
 Like pigeons, peafowl and chickens, chukars have been carried around the world for human purposes.
 Of course, some of these purposes have included farming them for human consumption, and chukars are currently being marketed as a “gourmet food.”
 But probably the biggest purpose for which humans have used chukars is in “sport hunting.”
 This is the context from which most compassionate humans will encounter chukars in need.